 Management is dictated by the cause yet the initial focus of treatment is to reduce inflammation.
 Your Physiotherapy will educate you about the issue so you can understand how to help manage the symptoms yourself.
 The RICE protocol: rest, ice compression and elevation, is commonly utilised over the first 72 hours to treat prepatellar bursitis (van den Bekerom et al., 2012).
 Within this regime it is worth noting that a brief period of rest (2-4 days) is recommended to allow symptoms and irritation to settle.
 Also, when applying ice do not exceed 20 minutes and be sure to have something between the source and your skin to prevent any damage.
 Compression and elevation will assist with swelling reduction.

-Pharmaceuticals can be used to support these goals in the form of non-steroidal anti-inflammatories and topical creams/sprays/gels applied to the skin in the affected area to reduce the inflammation and control pain.
+Your Physio may also make recommendations on pharmaceuticals in the form of non-steroidal anti-inflammatories and topical creams/sprays/gels applied to the skin in the affected area to reduce the inflammation and control pain.
 We advise that you consult with a Pharmacist to discuss this.

-In cases of considerable swelling and function is significantly reduced, the input of a GP may be necessary to drain the fluid – thus relieving pressure, and to send a sample test for infection.
+In cases of considerable swelling and where function is significantly reduced, the input of a GP may be necessary to drain the fluid – thus relieving pressure, and to send a sample test for infection.
 Should an infection be present, antibiotics will be considered.
 Your Physiotherapist will discuss this with you and help you make a decision about your treatment should this be applicable.